YHKimmm/PetSitter/README.md

 To update the database with any pending Entity Framework migrations, follow these steps:

-1. Open the Package Manager Console in Visual Studio by going to `Tools > NuGet Package Manager > Package Manager Console`.
+1. Open the Package Manager Console in Visual Studio by going to `Tools > NuGet Package Manager > Package Manager Console`

-2. Make sure that the Default Project dropdown is set to the project that contains your Entity Framework DbContext.
+2. Make sure that the Default Project dropdown is set to the project that contains your Entity Framework DbContext

 3. In the Package Manager Console, type the following command and press Enter: